 As A Law Enforcement Officer, my fundamental duty is to serve mankind; to safeguard lives and property; to protect the innocent against deception, the weak against oppression or intimidation, and the peaceful against violence or disorder; and to respect the Constitutional rights of all men to liberty, equality and justice.

 I will keep my private life unsullied as an example to all; maintain courageous calm in the face of danger, scorn, or ridicule; develop self-restrain; and be constantly mindful of the welfare of others.
 Honest in thought and deed in both my personal and official life, I will be exemplary in obeying the laws of the land and the regulations of my department.
 Whatever I see or hear of a confidential nature or that is confided to me in my official capacity will be kept ever secret unless revelation is necessary in the performance of my duty.

 I will never act officiously or permit personal feelings, prejudices, animosities or friendships to influence my decisions.
 With no compromise for crime and with relentless prosecution of criminals, I will enforce the law courteously and appropriately without fear or favor, malice or ill will, never employing unnecessary force or violence and never accepting gratuities.

 I recognize the badge of my office as a symbol of public faith, and I accept it as a public trust to be held so long as I am true to the ethics of the police service.
 I will constantly strive to achieve these objectives and ideals, dedicating myself before God to my chosen profession...law enforcement.

-- Increase educational programs and presentations targeting local high school students about the dangers of driving distractions such as texting and/or drinking.
+- Continue to increase educational programs and presentations targeting local high school students about the dangers of driving distractions such as texting, talking on the cell phone, and/or drinking.